Prednisone for Back Pain Relief

 When should I see a doctor?

-It is important to promptly seek medical attention if you experience more than one of the following symptoms while using Prednisone:
+It is important to promptly see a licensed doctor if you experience more than one of the following symptoms while using Prednisone:

 • Blurred vision